pinheiroGroup/Kinbiont.jl/docs/src/04_math/index.md

 ## ODEs for bacterial growth

-The models implemented in KinBiont are the following:
+The models implemented in Kinbiont are the following: